This is very important, in fact so important, that we refuse to sell you the wrong size bike.

-We use a Calfee “Sizer”, which is a fully-adjustable bike to the exact millimetre and angle to replicate the frame geometry, and can also set the seat-post, saddle, handlebar stem and crank length.
+We use a Calfee “Sizer” (shown in the photo above of our sizing studio) which is a fully-adjustable bike to the exact millimetre and angle to replicate the frame geometry, and can also set the seat-post, saddle, handlebar stem and crank length.
 Even the right type of handle bars and pedals can be added.
 Once it is set up, you can feel what it is like to ride and we can fine tune anything to make sure that you get the perfect fit.
 And for tandems we do this for both riders.

 If you have an existing bike that you feel isn't quite fitting you correctly, we can size and fit you to it.
 For this service we do charge a fee.